frida/frida-website/_posts/2019-05-15-frida-12-5-released.markdown

 - V8 backend teardown no longer suffers from a use-after-free, and also no longer crashes when a WeakRef is bound late.

+### Changes in 12.5.8

+- Linux child-gating now handles children changing architecture, e.g. a 32-bit app doing fork+exec to run a 64-bit executable.
+Big thanks to [@gebing][] for the fix.
+- Child gating no longer deadlocks in case of a fork+exec where a child process is not followed.
+Kudos to [@gebing][] for the fix.
+- Module export lookups no longer fail on Android apps' own modules.

 [V8]: https://v8.dev/
 [Duktape]: https://duktape.org/